ashioyajotham/FIFA/README.md

 * Applied **Poisson Distribution** for the predictive modelling
+    - If you want to learn more about ** Poisson Distribution **, [check out this](https://github.com/ashioyajotham/FIFA/blob/main/FIFA%20World%20Cup%202022/poisson-distribution.ipynb)

 * The interesting bit is that an [Oxford math model also predicted Brazil as the winner](https://www.linkedin.com/posts/oxforduni_worldcup-activity-6999329112980914177-9WA2)